Antiviral Face Mask = More Protection?Bielcor

 What Makes an Antiviral Face Mask?

 There are many companies now offering masks with new technology that are touted as having an antiviral effect, making it a more effective defense against coronavirus.

-A standard cloth mask has at least two layers of tightly woven fabric that are meant to provide a barrier against respiratory droplets from getting in or out.
+A standard cloth mask has at least two layers of tightly woven fabric.
+They are meant to provide a barrier against respiratory droplets from getting in or out.
 So, what makes a mask advertised as “antiviral” different?
-These masks have the same protective measures as standard masks but have added some other features.
+These masks have the same protective measures as standard as half face masks, but have added some other features.

-These masks are most often coated in additional materials that they claim have more virus-fighting ability.
+These masks are most often coated with additional materials that claim to have more virus-fighting ability.
 Added materials can include copper alloys, which have impressive antibacterial and antiviral properties.
-The material coating is meant to kill any airborne virus that passes through the mask on its way into your lungs.
+The material coating is meant to kill any airborne virus that passes through the mask.
+Preventing it from getting into your lungs.

-Masks coated with coated with silver ions have the same advertised virucidal benefits.
-There are many companies experimenting with new ways to filter and kill viruses with the use of new technology in masks, as it would be a potent tool in fighting the spread of viruses such as SARS and COVID-19.
+Masks coated with silver ions have the same advertised virucidal benefits.
+Many companies are experimenting with new ways to filter and kill viruses with the use of new technology in masks.
+It’s a potent tool in fighting the spread of viruses such as SARS and COVID-19.

 Are you looking for the highest-quality N95 respirators to keep you protected?
 Take a look at Bielcor’s selection of N95 masks for professional and personal use.

 The simple answer is that it’s too early to tell if they offer more protection than a standard cloth or N95 mask.
 Protective medical equipment such as masks used to prevent virus spread can take years of studies and careful consideration of every aspect of how it would affect our health.
 For example, something that has such a powerful effect as an antibacterial material may have an adverse impact on us when we use it so close to our mouths.